Hi team,

 - Enable background

-creation - With Spring Boot,
+EntityManagercreation - With Spring Boot,

-- A dependent bean (e.g., a bean used by
+BeanFactoryaccess in beans associated withEntityManager - A dependent bean (e.g., a bean used by

-) accessed lazily viaObjectProvider
+DataSource) accessed lazily viaObjectProviderduringEntityManagerFactorycreation.

 Problem:

-A deadlock occurs between the main thread and the background thread creating the EntityManagerFactory
+A deadlock occurs between the main thread and the background thread creating the EntityManagerFactory.

 - The main thread holds the

-to be created. - The
+singletonLockwhile waiting for theEntityManagerFactoryto be created. - The

-access in the background thread tries to acquire thesingletonLock
+ObjectProvideraccess in the background thread tries to acquire thesingletonLock, leading to a deadlock.

 Detailed Code Flow: